How To Tell If Ford Escape Is AWD? (Read This First)

 What Is AWD?

-Tell If Ford Escape Is Awd
+Tell If Ford Escape Is AWD

 As the name suggests, an all-wheel drive is a system that powers the front wheels and the rear wheels simultaneously.